 IF YOU DO NOT HAVE A JOB YET...

 If you have been applying everywhere and going into businesses to shake the manager's hand, letting them know that you've applied and have gone above and beyond trying to get hired, but it just hasn't happened yet - then you need to be filling out the following paper (the Job Application Log), documenting where you have applied and what steps you've been taking to try and get a job.
-This paper needs to be turned in on Wednesdays instead of a schedule in order to stay in this OJT class; otherwise, you will be dropped out of it.
+This paper needs to be turned in by Friday to your OJT folder instead of a schedule in order to stay in this OJT class; otherwise, you will be dropped out of it.
 It needs to show that you are ACTIVELY in search of employment.
 Each instance/row of information needs to be fully filled out in order to get credit for it.

 These are the papers that MUST be turned in for OJT.